 many travel insurance policies will not cover you.
 You would be covered for other things that might happen to you (as per the terms of the wording), but not if you contract COVID-19 and this leads to claims.
 Level 3 and Level 4 travel advisories may be treated differently depending on the terms of your policy.

 Since the outbreak of COVID-19, many insurers have introduced special coverage upgrades so that, even during a Level 3 travel advisory, claims due to COVID-19 can be covered (an additional premium may apply).
+The amount of coverage provided may also increase once you become fully vaccinated.
 Ask your provider if you already have coverage for COVID-19 under your Emergency Medical benefit or if you will need to buy extra coverage.
-Ask what happens if a Level 3 advisory is upgraded to Level 4.
+Ask what happens if a Level 3 advisory is upgraded to Level 4 or dropped to a lower level before or during your trip.

 KNOW YOUR POLICY – Contact your provider for more details.
 Be sure to call your assistance company before seeking any treatment.